pnp/powerplatform-samples/templates/sample-template/README.md

 Search for:
 YOUR-SOLUTION-NAME

 Replace with your sample folder name.
-E.g.: react-my-cool-sample
+E.g.: my-cool-sample

 Search for:
 @YOURGITHUBUSERNAME